seracoder/pixel-picker/README.md

 # Pixel Picker - Chrome Extension

-A professional color picker Chrome extension built with Svelte and TailwindCSS.
+A color picker extension that allows you to select and copy colors from any webpage

 ## Features